aome510/hackernews-TUI/README.md

 ## Default Shortcuts

-In each `View`, press `?` to see a list of supported keyboard shortcuts and their functionalities:
+In each `View`, press `?` to see a list of supported keyboard shortcuts and their functionalities.
+Note that the shortcuts are fully [customizable](#user-defined-shortcuts).

 ![Example of a Help View](https://raw.githubusercontent.com/aome510/hackernews-TUI/main/examples/assets/help_view.png)